codefresh-io/docs.codefresh.io/_docs/enterprise/codefresh-runner.md

 ```

-You can then follow the instruction for [using the runner](#using-the-codefresh-runner).
+You can then follow the instructions for [using the runner](#using-the-codefresh-runner).

 ### Installing multiple runtimes with a single agent

 It is also possible, for advanced users to install a single agent that can manage multiple runtime environments.

 >NOTE: Please make sure that the cluster where the agent is installed has network access to the other clusters of the runtimes